inbo/schoolyard-microbiome-health/README.md

 [^rev]: reviewer
 [^UnoA]: University of Antwerp

-**keywords**:  environmental health; allergy; well-being; reproducible research; microbiome
+**keywords**:  environmental health; allergy; well-being; reproducible research; microbiome; rhinitis; wheezing; eczema; biodiversity; greening

 <!-- community: inbo -->

 <!-- description: start -->
-Code and supplementary data for the paper: Environmental bacteria link green schoolyards to better child well-being and fewer allergy symptoms.
+Code and supplementary data for the paper: Smets et al. (2026).
+Environmental bacteria link green schoolyards to better child well-being and fewer allergy symptoms. in review at Nature Communications.
 <!-- description: end -->

 To reproduce the analyses, follow instructions in the R script located at `source/reproduce.R`.

+This project was supported by [BELSPO](https://www.belspo.be/) under Contract - B2/191/P3/B@SEBALL.